jimishol/cholidean-harmony-structure/README.md

 ```bat
 Double-click run.bat
 ```
-FluidSynth playback will follow whatever exist in `midi_files/` folder.
+FluidSynth playback will follow whatever exists in `midi_files/` folder.

 * **Camera Position Setup:**

 Most likely, when examining the structure, you will find some position more suitable than others in terms of understanding it.
 Press `d` and copy the camera position to the `M.initialCameraPosition` field in `src/constants.lua`, so that you always start from that position.
-If you have prefered lightning, copy `Day time` to the `M.day_night` field of the same file.
+If you have preferred lightning, copy `24h Day time` to the `M.day_night` field of the same file.

 * **Tonic Repositioning:**

 Quite often, you will feel that the scale of a piece is such that you would like its tonic to be in a different position than it is.
-With `Shift + ←` or →`, you can move the tonic to the position you desire.
+With `Shift + ←` or `Shift + →`, you can move the tonic to the position you desire.

 ---